Boeing to suspend production of 737 Max plane in January

-Boeing said Monday that is suspending the production of its troubled 737 Max airplanes next month.
+Boeing said Monday that it is suspending production of its troubled 737 Max airplanes next month.

-Production of the planes, which were grounded after two separate crashes killed 346 people, will remain on hiatus until regulators determine when they can be certified and return to service, Boeing said in a statement.
+Production of the planes, which were grounded after two crashes killed 346 people, will remain on hiatus until regulators determine when they can be certified and returned to service, Boeing said in a statement.

 FAA review found Boeing 737 Max had higher crash riskDec.
 11, 201901:35